Victor-Floyd/Scalekey/README.md

 ## Documentation

-Scalekey is a simple digital tool for finding out the notes/tones within a scale.
+Scalekey is a simple digital tool for finding out the notes/tones within a user-specified scale.

+Contributions are welcome!

+Want to improve the UI?
+Go for it.
+Want to add functionality or features?
+Bring it.

+I will respond to any pull request within a few days.

+Enjoy!